 V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
-(Core)

-V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the fellows and the
+(Core) V.C.1.e) The Annual Program Evaluation, including the action plan,

 V.C.2.
 The program must participate in a Self-Study and submit it to the DIO.
 (Core)